Dearborn Heights School District 7

-Dearborn Heights District 7 is one of the three public school districts in Dearborn Heights, Michigan.
+Dearborn Heights School District #7 is one of the three public school districts in Dearborn Heights, Michigan, in Metro Detroit.
 The Crestwood School District is located in the city's northern side, while the Westwood School District is located in the city's southwest side.
-District 7 has six active schools.
-The superintendent is Mark Kleinhans.

 History

-After being left out in the unification process of Dearborn Public Schools in 1966, District 7 was on its own.
+After being left out in the unification process of Dearborn Public Schools in 1944, District 7 was on its own.
 At the time, District 7 had a total of 1,414 students living within the designated areas of Dearborn Heights.
 The school district had no schools in which to educate these students.
-"Part of the agreement with the state involving the Dearborn school merger was that children in D7 remaining in south Dearborn Township could attend Dearborn Public Schools for a reduced rate of $50 per student in grades K–8 and $188.50 for grades 9–12.
-State school aid was $113.50 for high schools, leaving D7 to pay the $75 difference as well as busing costs to the schools attended."
+All students attended schools in Dearborn Public Schools until around 1948, when two schools were built for kindergarten and first grade, including Pardee Elementary.